 Disneyland on a regular ol’ day is filled with all sorts of fun for kids and grown-ups of all ages.
 But visiting during Halloween season is sure to be a screaming good time!
-This year my family attended our very first Mickey’s Halloween Party, a separately ticketed nighttime event that takes place on 13 select nights in September and October.
+Last year my family attended our very first Mickey’s Halloween Party, a separately ticketed nighttime event that takes place on 14 select nights in September and October.
 I was a bit nervous to keep my children up WAY past their bedtime to collect treats, watch parades, ride spooky rides and generally par-tay Disney-style.
 To keep the tantrums to a minimum and the fun to a maximum, here are my tips for attending Mickey’s Halloween Party with kids.

 Wear a costume

 Part of the fun of attending Mickey’s Halloween Party is dressing up!
 You might think Halloween costumes are just for kids, but donning a get-up makes the event feel all that more special.
 I really wanted us all to dress up in Disney inspired family themed costumes like The Incredibles, but my daughter had her heart set on being a devil and my son wanted to be a ninja.

 Plus, my husband said he didn’t think dressing as Mr. Incredible was a good idea.
 He said, “Then I’ll have to wear Spandex.
 Nobody wants to see me in Spandex.”
 Point well taken, my dear.
 Instead I got him a red and black cape so he could be a vampire.
 (My 5-year-old refused to let him wear the fangs or put pretend blood on his face because it would be too scary.)

 I took the opportunity to dress up as a beloved Disney character, Minnie Mouse.
 Halloween is the only time of the year that adults are permitted to wear Disney costumes within the park.